 Yes, if it was not already considered in the initial calculation of child support.
 In New Jersey a parent's payment of the child's portion of health insurance premiums should be factored into the calculation of child support pursuant to the New Jersey child support guidelines.
-In order to have the...Read more »
+In order to...Read more »

 I have a 5 month old with a boyfriend who does not live with me has hidden cameras in my house i just found.
 To be honest, there is some drug use that might have been recorded.
 My question is if he can legally use this info to get dyfs and custody

 You realize you are posting on a public forum an admission of "possible" criminal conduct and/or conduct that would likely be harmful to the interests of children, right?
 You probably want to sit down in an attorney's office to get your questions answered...
-You probably should also make sure there...Read more »
+You probably should also...Read more »

 I'm not sure.
 You should, however, contact your county probation department and ask to speak with the probation officer who handles child support judgments.
 Tell him what you know.
 If they can intercept it, he/she should be able to help you figure out how.
-If not, you can at least try for a levy of...Read more »
+If not, you can at least try for a...Read more »

 There is virtually no way that your question can be adequately addressed in this forum, without reviewing the underlying facts and document in more detail.
 You need to take your Marital Settlement Agreement with you to an attorney with significant family law experience.
 They will review the...Read more »